Skip to main content

 Bash

-You: Fix these security issues: [paste Claude B's findings]
+Fix these security issues: [paste Claude B's findings]

 Multiple Repository Checkouts

-Work on different features simultaneously without conflicts.
+Work on multiple features simultaneously:

 Bash

-# Clone repo to multiple directories
+# Clone to multiple directories

 git clone git@github.com:you/project.git project-feature-a